Tropical storm forecast to bring strong winds and heavy rain to Hawaii this weekend - Local News 8

 HONOLULU (AP) — A tropical storm is expected to deliver strong winds and heavy rain to Hawaii this weekend, particularly to the Big Island and Maui, as it passes south of the island chain.

+The National Weather Service on Thursday evening issued a tropical storm watch for Hawaii County, which includes all of the Big Island, in anticipation of Tropical Storm Hone.

+In an 8 p.m. advisory, the weather service said the storm was located about 770 miles (1,240 kilometers) east-southeast of Hilo and about 980 miles (1,575 kilometers) east-southeast of Honolulu.
+The storm was moving west at 14 mph (23 kph) with maximum sustained winds of 40 mph (65 kph).

-The August storm has evoked memories of the powerful hurricane south of Hawaii that helped fuel a deadly wildfire that destroyed Maui’s Lahaina town last summer, but the National Weather Service said Thursday that Tropical Storm Hone was not creating the same conditions.
+The August storm has evoked memories of the powerful hurricane south of Hawaii that helped fuel a deadly wildfire that destroyed Maui’s Lahaina town last summer, but the weather service said Thursday that Hone was not creating the same conditions.

 Separately, to Hone’s east, Hurricane Gilma was moving west across the Pacific, but it was too early to tell whether it would affect the islands.

-Hone, which means “sweet and soft” in Hawaiian and is pronounced hoe-NEH, was expected to bring sustained winds of 20 to 30 mph (32-48 kph) and gusts of 50 mph (80 mph) to Maui and the Big Island.
+Hone, which means “sweet and soft” in Hawaiian and is pronounced hoe-NEH, was expected to bring sustained winds of 20 to 30 mph (32 to 48 kph) and gusts of 50 mph (80 mph) to Maui and the Big Island.
 Oahu and Kauai were forecast to get slightly weaker winds.

 The Big Island’s east coast and southeastern corner were expected to get 4 to 8 inches (10 to 20 centimeters) of rain Saturday night through Sunday night.
 Maui could get 2 to 4 inches (5 to 10 centimeters) of rain.